devinkr/js-data-types/readme.md

 > You can check out more escape sequence examples [here](http://www.javascriptkit.com/jsref/escapesequence.shtml).

 #### You Do (5 minutes / 11:30)
-* Write your full name in JavaScript.
+* Write two variables in JavaScript, one with your first name and one with your last name.
+* Use string interpolation to add your first name to your last name and store that in a variable with your full name.
 * Get the first letter of your name using a string method.
 * Write your address using proper spacing in JavaScript.
 * Get just your first name from your name.